 Check out this chart to see just how quickly your car can heat up:

-If you were to sit in your car in the hot sun for a few minutes, you'd get pretty uncomfortable pretty quickly, so please don't do this to your pet.
+If you were to sit in your car, baking in the hot sun for a few minutes, you'd get pretty uncomfortable pretty quickly, so please don't do this to your pet.

 If you are looking for fun and safe outdoor activities for your pet, try some water sports.
 Take your dog to the lake, get him a kiddie pool, or even play with a sprinkler or hose in the backyard.

 A great way to help cool your dog is to feed cold treats.
-Frozen dog treats, raw bones, frozen dog toys, and pupsicles are a tasty snack that will lower your dog's body temperature.
+Frozen dog treats, raw bones, frozen dog toys, and pupsicles are a tasty way to lower your dog's body temperature.

-You can invest in frozen dog toys, which are similar to baby teething rings.
-You simply freeze the toy for hours of cool fun - similar to ice cubes.
+You can invest in freezable dog toys, which are similar to baby teething rings.
+You simply freeze the toy and let your dog chew on it or cuddle with it to cool off.

 6. Protect the Paws